demisto/content/Packs/CommonScriptsV2/Scripts/GetIndexOfArrayValue/README.md

-This transformer will get an index of an element from an array. ex:["phishing","Malware"], if we provide "Malware" to array_value argument, will get index as 1.
+Retrieve the index of a given item in a given array.\nex:['phishing', 'Malware'], if we provide 'Malware' to item_to_find argument, will get index as 1.

 ## Script Data